Salt bridge (protein): Salt bridges found in proteins

-Figure 2.
 Wild type (left) and mutated (right) form of lamin A (LMNA, PDB: 1IFR).
 Normally, arginine 527 (blue) forms salt bridge with glutamate 537 (magenta), but R527L mutation causes loss of the complementary negative charge and structure destabilization.
 At the phenotype level this manifests with overlapping mandibuloacral dysplasia and progeria syndrome.

-The salt bridge most often arises from the anionic carboxylate (RCOO^{−}) of either aspartic acid or glutamic acid and the cationic ammonium (RNH_{3}^{+}) from lysine or the guanidinium (RNHC(NH_{2})_{2}^{+}) of arginine (Figure 2).
+The salt bridge most often arises from the anionic carboxylate (RCOO^{−}) of either aspartic acid or glutamic acid and the cationic ammonium (RNH_{3}^{+}) from lysine or the guanidinium (RNHC(NH_{2})_{2}^{+}) of arginine.
 Although these are the most common, other residues with ionizable side chains such as histidine, tyrosine, and serine can also participate, depending on outside factors perturbing their pK_{a}'s.
 The distance between the residues participating in the salt bridge is also cited as being important.
 The N-O distance required is less than 4 Å (400 pm).
 Amino acids greater than this distance apart do not qualify as forming a salt bridge.
 Due to the numerous ionizable side chains of amino acids found throughout a protein, the pH at which a protein is placed is crucial to its stability.

-Salt bridges found in protein - ligand complexes
+Salt bridges found in protein–ligand complexes

 Salt bridges also can form between a protein and small molecule ligands.
 Over 1100 unique protein-ligand complexes from the Protein Databank were found to form salt bridges with their protein targets, indicating that salt bridges are frequent in drug-protein interaction.
 These contain structures from different enzyme classes, including hydrolase, transferases, kinases, reductase, oxidoreductase, lyases, and G protein-coupled receptors (GPCRs).